 Infant mortality is an indicator used to characterize the health status of communities and states.
-In 2008 a total of 612 infants died in Alabama before their first birthday.
-The 2008 infant mortality rate (IMR) decreased from 10.0 in 2007 to 9.5 infant deaths per 1,000 live births.
-The percent of births with adequate prenatal care continued to decrease to 74.2 percent, from 74.6 percent in 2007.
-At the same time, the number of births with no prenatal care decreased to 1,390 in 2008, from 1,496 in 2007.
+In 2009 a total of 513 infants died in Alabama before their first birthday.
+The 2009 infant mortality rate (IMR) decreased from 9.5 in 2008 to 8.2 infant deaths per 1,000 live births.
+The percent of births with adequate prenatal care continued to decrease to 72.8 percent, from 74.2 percent in 2008.
+At the same time, the number of births with no prenatal care decreased to 1,242 in 2009, from 1,390 in 2008.
 Consequently, Alabama's IMR continues to remain among the highest in the nation.
-The national 2008 provisional IMR rate was 6.5 infant deaths per 1,000 live births.
+The national 2009 provisional IMR rate was 6.3 infant deaths per 1,000 live births.

 Factors contributing to infant mortality included maternal chronic health conditions existing prior to pregnancy, short pregnancy intervals, teen pregnancies, previous preterm births and unhealthy lifestyles and behaviors.
-Low birthweight (LBW) infants accounted for 70.0 percent of the 2008 infant deaths; however, survivability of these small infants has greatly improved in the past decade.
-In 2008, 16.2 percent of the births in Alabama were premature.
-A comparison to the national percentage of 12.8 in 2006 provides a picture of the severity of the problem.
+Low birthweight (LBW) infants accounted for 69.6 percent of the 2009 infant deaths; however, survivability of these small infants has greatly improved in the past decade.
+In 2009, 16.7 percent of the births in Alabama were premature.
+A comparison to the national percentage of 12.7 in 2007 provides a picture of the severity of the problem.
 These small infants are at high risk for developing major long-term physical and cognitive problems with consequences that impact families and state resources.
 An additional concern is the significant racial disparity in premature and LBW births, a major contributor to infant mortality among the black population.
-Black mothers are 50.4 percent more likely to have a premature birth than white mothers.
-The 2008 rate of prematurity for black infants is 21.2 compared to 14.1 for whites.
+Black mothers are 51.0 percent more likely to have a premature birth than white mothers.
+The 2009 rate of prematurity for black infants was 21.9 compared to 14.5 for whites.

 An important indicator of infant morbidity is the number of newborns being admitted to neonatal intensive care units (NICU).
 Alabama has seen more than a ten-year trend of increased NICU admissions.
-In 2008 NICU admissions decreased, the first time since 2001, to 5,666, compared to 5,988 in 2007.
+In 2009, NICU admissions decreased, the second time since 2001, to 5,237 compared to 5,666 in 2008.

-Long-term consequences of adverse outcomes of pregnancy include emotional and financial stress to families, as well as the costs of special education and ongoing healthcare needs of children and adults with disabilities.
+Long-term consequences of adverse outcomes of pregnancy include emotional and financial stress to families as well as the costs of special education and ongoing healthcare needs of children and adults with disabilities.
 The purpose of the Alabama Perinatal Program is to identify and recommend strategies that will effectively decrease infant morbidity and mortality.